-Financial institution and the end-users of interest rate derivatives face many challenges when navigating through those changes and their impacts.
+Financial institution and end-users of interest rate derivatives face many challenges when navigating through those changes and their impacts.
 The impacts are far reaching and relate to not only to the legal and operational issues but also to pricing, risk, modelling, validation and implementation in systems.

 - Benchmarks: tenor deposit and overnight (11:32)